canada-ca/Open_First_Whitepaper/4_Open_Source_Code.md

 Consequently, full participation in the scientific community will increasingly require government scientists to produce and share computer code.
 Indeed, as software becomes more important to science, journals are starting to require the release of code as a condition of publication.
 [PLOSOne](http://journals.plos.org/plosone/s/materials-and-software-sharing "PLOSOne"), one of the premier open-access science publishers, expects "that all researchers submitting to PLOS submissions in which software is the central part of the manuscript will make all relevant software available without restrictions upon publication of the work".
 As the proportion of research in which "software is central" to the work increases, it is clear that government scientists will need supportive policies in order to continue to participate.

+#### Transparency

+Canada has set a very clear Open Government mandate to "create greater transparency and accountability, increase citizen engagement, and drive innovation and economic opportunities through open data, open information, and open dialogue".
+Sharing in-house software programs under an open source licence naturally align to these objectives and is a great way to give back to taxpayers.
+Also, open access to an OSS project (e.g. source code, issues/bugs, governance/meeting minutes, support documentation/forum) allows real assessment of its maturity along with the level of activity of its community and support provider(s).
+Therefore, it's easier to compare the development velocity and health of multiple projects/solutions.

 ### Drawbacks and Risks

 #### Lack of Direct Licensing Revenue